MustafaSamiShirzad/portfoliowebsite2/README.md

 # 📖 [Portifolio Mobile Website ] <a name="about-project"></a>
-**Portifolio Mobile Website** is a project under microverse Module 1 block ! aimed at testing my knowledge about the concepts learnt and to help me build a website to display my work so that I stand out in the Job market.
+**Portifolio Mobile Website2** is a project under microverse Module 1 block ! aimed at testing my knowledge about the concepts learnt and to help me build a website to display my work so that I stand out in the Job market.
 This project is meant to run on all devices but this in particular is a mobile version of it.

 click on here to reach me: https://github.com/MustafaSamiShirzad